 To elaborate on the issue further, Windows 10 1903 has introduced a different way of talking to, amongst other things, kernel mode device drivers; which is what the core of our ActivDriver is when it is being used with all of our legacy ActivBoards.

-Whilst we do anticipate to be able to resolve the issue for our ‘newer legacy’ ActivBoards (AB100, 300, 500) this will not be with the release of a new ActivDriver but with new firmware for the ActivBoard which will no longer have a dependency on Microsoft’s hardware device driver certification.
-Because of the way that Microsoft now certify device drivers, it is actually impossible for us to achieve device driver certification because of the technology used in the older ActivBoards – hence why we are looking at changing the firmware to remove the kernel mode driver dependence and therefore remove the need for the hardware device driver certificate in the ActivDriver.
+The new firmware for the ActivBoard 100, 300 and AB500 means we will no longer have a dependency on Microsoft’s hardware device driver certification.
+Because of the way that Microsoft now certify device drivers, it is actually impossible for us to achieve device driver certification due to technology limitations in the older ActivBoards – hence why we have changed the firmware to remove the kernel mode driver dependence and therefore remove the need for the hardware device driver certificate in the ActivDriver.

 The reason why we can only look at this method for AB100, 300 / AB500 and not 1st and 2nd generation ActivBoards is purely down to the technology that those ActivBoards utilise.
 It means we cannot provide a firmware for 1st and 2nd generation ActivBoards to remove the kernel mode driver dependency for those ActivBoards.

 September 26, 2019 at 3:46 pm #17698stephenlawJSRHSParticipant

 Our computers are set to Secure Boot with BitLocker encryption enabled due to our new data privacy/security law.
 Started the process on one laptop but we hit with entering the BitLocker key.
 Has this process been tested with such a system.

 REALLY could use a signed driver and any new firmware for the boards sooner instead of later.
 Have three more users reporting the problem.

 As described above, Promethean cannot release a signed hardware driver that will resolve this problem.